 Here is a quick list of the main factors that impact student loan repayment:

-Repayment threshold: You start repaying your Student Loan once you have finished your degree, and are earning the set threshold and above - these vary from country to country so check your plan below.
+Repayment threshold: You start repaying your Student Loan once you earn over a set threshold - these vary from country to country so check your plan below.

-Loan write-off: Monthly repayments continue for 25, 30, or 40 years until the loan is fully repaid or canceled.
+Loan write-off: Monthly repayments continue for 25, 30, or 40 years until the loan is fully repaid or cancelled.

 Practical example: